 Peter Macaskill was encouraged to diversify his activities as a Sleat crofter and attempt cultivating rope grown mussels in the waters of Loch Eishort.
 No longer subject to the ebb and flow of the tides, the mussels are feeding twenty four hours a day and protected from most predators, they develop a much fuller and flavoursome flesh.

 Roy and Maria are in the process of creating a new home and food production business on their croft at the beginning of the road to Borreraig Broch, only five minutes drive from The Three Chimneys.
-As well as taking great care of the heritage potatoes and tomatoes, purple kale and blueberries which she regularly supplies us with, Maria also works as our Senior Breakfast Host in The House Over-By.
+As well as taking great care of the heritage potatoes and tomatoes, purple kale and blueberries which she regularly supplies us with, Maria also works as a member of our Reception Team in The House Over-By.
 A new polytunnel promises a wide range of oriental vegetables, peashoots and radishes for this late Spring and Summer.

 Russell Hird provides The Three Chimneys kitchen with a regular seasonal supply of the finest Lewis Grouse and Woodcock.
 The majority of Lewis Woodcock are from Scandinavia and the Baltic regions.
 Due to the mild climate on the islands, they often stay there well into April before returning to their breeding grounds.
 Due to the lack of trees on the Islands, it often amazes visitors to find Woodcock out in open ground where they rest during the day before flying to their feeding grounds at dusk.

 We receive a regular supply of the finest, richest yolked croft eggs from several micro farms in close proximity to The Three Chimneys.
 These include Red Roof Croft Produce, Glendale Croft Produce, Upper Colbost Croft Produce and Roag Croft Produce.